Port Nelson dredge

-Port Nelson was a dredger that served from 1914 to 1924 in Manitoba, Canada.
+Port Nelson was a dredger that served from 1914 to 1924 at Port Nelson, Manitoba Canada.

 History

 In 1913 Canada's Department of Railways and Canals commissioned the Polson Ironworks, in Toronto, Ontario to build a large suction dredger to help construct what was to be the first port on North America's Arctic Ocean coast—to be named the Port Nelson.
 She was completed in March, 1914, and towed to Hudson's Bay, arriving in September 1914, where she promptly ran aground.
 A 1924 storm tossed her onto the artificial island she helped create, where her wreck remains today.

 She carried a crew of 35, and was 180 feet long, had beam of 43 feet, a draft of 6 feet, and displaced 1200 tonnes.